-Emotions or instincts that rise when our buttons are pushed, causing negative reactions are kelshas, all kleshas are fear based.
+Emotions or instincts that rise when our buttons are pushed, causing negative reactions are kleshas; all kleshas are fear-based.
 Kleshas cause us to suffer by producing negative thoughts and emotions.
-Three practices that can weaken these afflictions over time are (Tapas) self-discipline, practices causing positive change, (svadhyaya) self-study, self-observation, (ishvara pranidhana) self-surrender, humility with faith.
-As long as we are in the grip of the kleshas we will inevitable experience one or more or the nine obsticals: disease, mental inertia, doubt, carelessness, sloth, inability to withdraw from sense cravings [addiction], clinging to misunderstanding, inability to reach samadhi, inability to retain samadhi.
+Three practices that can weaken these afflictions over time are (Tapas) self-discipline, practices causing positive change, (svadhyaya) self-study, self-observation, (Ishvara pranidhana) self-surrender, and humility with faith.
+As long as we are in the grip of the kleshas, we will inevitably experience one or more of the nine obsticals: disease, mental inertia, doubt, carelessness, sloth, inability to withdraw from sense cravings [addiction], clinging to misunderstanding, inability to reach samadhi, inability to retain samadhi.

 The Five Kleshas

 Avidya - lack of awareness (ignorance).
-Avidya shows up in many areas of our life, relationships, our "stories", our prejudices, our desires ans fears.
-Avydia is when we mistake the impermanent for the permanent, impure for the pure, sorrow for happiness, and the not self for the true self.
+Avidya shows up in many areas of our life, relationships, our "stories", our prejudices, our desires, and fears.
+Avydia is when we mistake the impermanent for the permanent, impure for the pure, sorrow for happiness, and the not-self for the true self.

-Raga - Clinging to past pleasure (attachment) When we have a pleasurable experience it is natural to want (desire) that expreience again.
+Raga - Clinging to past pleasure (attachment) When we have a pleasurable experience it is natural to want (desire) that experience again.
 You have formed an attachment to that experience.
-If the desire cannot be fulfilled, causing us pain or discomfort then raga has manifested in us.
-This suffering (duhka) is happening because we are attached to a previous experienced pleasure.
+If the desire cannot be fulfilled, causing us pain or discomfort, then raga has manifested in us.
+This suffering (duhka) is happening because we are attached to a previously experienced pleasure.
 Ever go to your favorite restaurant and order your favorite meal only to find they changed the recipe.

 Abhinivesa - Fear of death (loss).
 We naturally don't like change, especially when we don't know what's next.
 We experience pain and suffering when we realize that we lack the ability to control life.
-You are on a rough flight, chances are you are scared, freaking out, suffering but really what can you do?
-At that point you have no control of your fate.
+You are on a rough flight; chances are you are scared, freaking out, and suffering but really what can you do?
+At that point, you have no control over your fate.

-Avidya is fear born of ignorance, asmita is the fear the ego has of losing decision making power or things it has become attched to.
+Avidya is fear born of ignorance, and Asmita is the fear the ego has of losing decision-making power or things it has become attached to.
 Raga erupts when we are afraid we will not experience a certain pleasure again, dvesha manifests from being afraid we will endure a painful event again.
 Abhinivesa is the deepest fear of death.

 By understanding and working with the kleshas in our own lives, we can begin to understand our habit patterns and use the tools we have from our yoga practice to change them.
 We can end the cycle of "I always do that" "Why is every relationship like this?", "The world is against me", Nobody understands me".......